asiff00/TTS-Training-Blueprint/README.md

 ### Putting It Together

-As I was screaming earlier, LLM will predict the next token when you give it a sequence.
+As I was screaming earlier, the LLM will predict the next token when you give it a sequence.
 So for TTS, the sequence we give it is the tokenized version of the text we want to generate speech for.

 Let me show you what "Hello world" actually looks like:
 ```